Think about your favorite teacher. Now consider your favorite professional athlete. Perhaps Key & Peele said it best:

 My students need a set of Chromebooks to discover, experience, and document their journeys in becoming college & career…

-A PTA or a local business you’re working with should just be able to give you money through an endorsement URL that doesn’t cost an extra $1,000 in fees so non-profit employees can get paid higher salaries than you.
+A PTA or a local business you’re working with should just be able to give you money through an endorsement URL that doesn’t cost an extra $1,000 in fees so non-profit employees can get paid a higher salary than you :(

 Flip the “ambassador” model for companies.

 Teachers aren’t pimps for your product.
-If they were, they’d be making a lot more money and we wouldn’t need to write an incendiary sentence like that.
+If they were, they’d be making a lot more money and we wouldn’t need to write a sentence with “pimps” in it.

 What if teachers could also get endorsed by corporations (both non-profit & for-profit) instead?

-Love Apple’s products in your classroom and recommend them to others all the time?
-They should be paying you.
+i.e. Love Apple’s products in your classroom and recommend them to others all the time?
+They could be endorsing you.

-Love Culvers ice cream and often have school fundraisers there?
-They could be paying you, especially if you’re directing your best high schoolers to their summer jobs and you might be willing to wear Culvers blue and khaki on Fridays like Tiger Woods wears Nike red and black on Sundays.
+i.e. Love Culver’s ice cream and often have school fundraisers there?
+They could be paying you, especially if you’re directing your best high schoolers to their local franchises for summer jobs and you might be willing to wear Culver’s blue and khaki on Fridays like Tiger Woods wears Nike red and black on Sundays!

-YOU’RE FREE TO STOP DOING FREE WORK for organizations that make money from it, including many non-profits.
+TEACHERS: YOU’RE FREE TO STOP DOING FREE WORK for organizations that make money from it, including many non-profits. #nofreework

-If you’re creating win-wins for companies as a teacher, show them your value and get paid via your URL.
+If you’re creating win-wins for other organizations as a teacher, show them your value and get paid via your URL.

 If you have any ideas to add to our list about companies that should endorse teachers like you more, let us know.
 This is just the start of something that we hope will improve the culture around how we treat and pay the real “pros” of American democracy.